 Employees need training sessions to prepare for empowerment.
-Training sessions should cover the feeling that management has abandoned its responsibility by asking employees to resolve guest concerns.
+Some issues that training sessions will cover include the feeling that management has abandoned its responsibility by asking employees to resolve guest concerns.
 Employees may also experience anxiety in dealing with guests who are upset.
-Front office managers must develop flexible but relatively routine methods for employees to use to achieve a uniform delivery of service.
+Front office managers will need to develop flexible but relatively routine methods for employees to use to achieve a uniform delivery of service.

 Training for empowerment begins by asking employees how they feel about providing guests with good service.
 Front office managers might ask employees how they think the hotel can make the guest feel most comfortable in this environment.
-Questions that pertain to employees' recent personal experiences at the time of check-in or checkout may yield some opportunities for discussion.
-Training continues with a list of empowerment policy standards, which describe the authority and responsibility included in their job description.
-Employee-manager dialog about these standards helps clarify employee understanding and concerns and identify manager communication issues.
-The manager should demonstrate and have employees go over the use of empowerment policy standards.
-Managers should also hold follow-up training sessions that include reviews of employee performance and opportunities for employee feedback.
+Questions that pertain to some of the employees' recent personal experiences at the time of check-in or checkout may initiate some opportunities for discussion.
+Training continues with a list of empowerment policy standards, which describe the authority and responsibility that are included in their job description.
+Employee-manager dialogue about these standards will help clarify employee understanding and concerns and identify manager communication issues.
+The manager will want to demonstrate and have employees go over the use of empowerment policy standards.
+Managers will also want to have follow-up training sessions with review of employee performance and opportunities for employee feedback.